rbisdorff/Digraph3/docSphinx/pearls.rst

 In :numref:`unOpposedOutrankings`, we may notice that the dominating outranking prekernel **['a06', 'a11', 'a13', 'a15']** gathers in fact a **multipartisan selection** of potential election winners.
 It is worthwhile noticing that in :numref:`unOpposedOutrankings` the majority margins obtained from a linear voting profile do verify the zero-sum rule (:math:`r(x \succsim y) \,+\, r(y \succsim x) \;=\; 0.0`).
 To each positive outranking situation corresponds indeed an equivalent negative converse situation and the resulting outranking and strict outranking digraphs are the same.

-When restricting now, in a secondary election stage, the set of potential election winners to this dominating prekernel, we may compute the actual best social choice.
+When restricting now, in a secondary election stage, the set of eligible candidates to this dominating prekernel, we may compute the actual best social choice.

 .. code-block:: pycon
    :name: bestChoiceRecommendation